gpittarelli/umd-lpc1769/README.md

     $ # Open source files in editor and make+save changes
     $ make

+### Enabling semihosting for a project

+Open a project's CMakeLists.txt file and uncomment the following line:

+    set(SEMIHOSTING_ENABLED True)

+Then just rebuild the project, and semihosting messages will be viewable in gdb.

+### Adding compiler options

+All compiler options are configured in `Platform/LPC1769_project_default.cmake`.
+If you to add compiler options to a single project, you can use CMake's `add_definitions` command in that project's CMakeLists.txt.

 ### Add a source file to a project

 When adding source files to a project, remember to open that projects